Creating your first workflow

 - Add context parameter: Make sure you have a “context” parameter (type: object) in every operation of your application.
 This can be found in the right column of the text editor.

-- Create an action: Go back to the main Transposit site and add actions to your team by going to the Actions section in the left sidebar.
-Select the workflow you just created and input any environment variables (if needed).
-Your workflow needs to be deployed to show up in the workflow picker.
+- Create a workflow: Go back to the main Transposit site and add workflows to your team by going to the Workflows section in the left sidebar.
+Select the application you just created and input any environment variables (if needed).
+Your application needs to be deployed to show up in the application picker.
 If you don’t see it, go back and give it a version in the commit code modal in the Transposit Dev Platform.

-- Add an action to your runbook: Go back to the Runbooks section in the left sidebar and return to the runbook you created in step 1.
+- Add a workflow to your runbook: Go back to the Runbooks section in the left sidebar and return to the runbook you created in step 1.
 In the Edit mode of a runbook, add a step to your runbook.
 Steps are delimited by H2s in Markdown.
 For example:

 ## Investigate.
-Click the Add action button at the top.
-Select the action you just created and save.
+Click the Add workflow button at the top.
+Select the workflow you just created and save.

 - Trigger an alert in Slack: You will trigger an alert based on the set up docs.
 See step 4 (I.e.

-Runbooks and actions are re-loaded at every step, meaning if you make a change to an action or runbook you can return to the Browse Runbooks page and re-select it and it should show the updates (or even page to the next step and come back).
+Runbooks and workflows are re-loaded at every step, meaning if you make a change to a workflow or runbook you can return to the Browse Runbooks page and re-select it and it should show the updates (or even page to the next step and come back).
 Use /transposit to open the last runbook page you were on before you closed it.

 If you want to better understand the operations that workflows use, learn error handling best practices, learn more about authentication, and more workflow concepts, see our Workflow concepts & best practices doc.